hjaremko/baca-cli/README.md

 ## Running tests

-Some tests require credentials to actual BaCa server, which can be set using environment variables.
-These tests are disabled by default, you can try running them with command `cargo test -- --ignored`.
+Some tests require credentials to a actual BaCa server, which can be set using environment variables.
+These tests are disabled by default, but you can try running them with the command `cargo test -- --ignored`.

 ```
 TEST_BACA_LOGIN=<login>